WestwoodRobotics/ftc.westwoodrobots.org/src/pages/contribute/index.md

 #### Open the project in Github
 On the [Westwood Robotics Page](https://github.com/WestwoodRobotics) in Github, navigate to the repositories tab and open the repository titled ```wwroboftc```.

-> if you have a preferred IDE, feel free to follow the next few steps on that after [cloning the project](/wwroboftc/programming/GitHub) to your computer.
+> if you have a preferred IDE, feel free to follow the next few steps using your IDE after [cloning the project](/wwroboftc/programming/GitHub) to your computer.

 Click on the ```pages``` folder.
 IMAGE